-Any of the three voice modes can work with voice stacking, which simply multiplies each engaged voice with additional voices (see section 15.2.4).
+Any of the three voice modes can work with Bitwig's Voice Stacking, which simply multiplies each engaged voice with additional voices (see section 15.2.4).

 Additionally, either Mono mode offers Retrigger options for legato playing (either starting or releasing a note while another note is being held).
 These options dictate whether envelope generators will retrigger Never, only on Note on signals, or on both note-on and note-off signals (Always).